m4rcelotoledo/ContactList/README.md

 Is a Rails application to management Contacts and Data Tracking captured from another app (sample_tracking).

-It should list all created Contacts and Data Tracking received bye REST API.
+It should list all created Contacts and Data Tracking received by REST API.
 This API allows receiving, via POST, both the Contacts and Data Tracking from other sites that using the [libTracking.js](https://github.com/marcelotoledo5000/sample_tracking/blob/master/public/assets/js/libTracking.js).

 ## Technical Informations and dependencies